-- Don't use the maximum exposure time the first time you tan because you could get burned, and burns are thought to be related to melanoma.
+- Don't use the maximum exposure time the first time you tan, because you could get burned, and sunburns lead to an increased risk for developing melanoma.

 - Because sunburn takes at least six hours to develop, you may not realize your skin is burned until it's too late.

 - Follow manufacturer-recommended exposure times on the label for your skin type.

 - After a tan is developed, tan no more than once a week.

 So-Called "Tanning Pills"

 No tanning pills of any kind have been approved by the FDA.

 However, there are companies that market products they call "tanning pills."
 Some of these pills contain a color additive known as canthaxanthin, which, when ingested, can turn the skin a range of colors from orange to brown.
 Canthaxanthin is only approved for use as a color additive in foods and oral medications, and only in small amounts.